Zhengdw/zhengdw.github.io/index.markdown

 ICALP 2023,
 SODA 2023,
 ESA 2022, and
-SoCG 2022, and journals like CGTA and ORL.
+SoCG 2022.

+I've also reviewed for the journals CGTA, JEA and Operation Research Letters.

 ---
 ## Other Activities

 I was involved in competitive programming at UBC.
-I went to ICPC World Finals 2018 in Beijing and 2019 in Porto, and was the coach of the 2020 and 2021 UBC team (both of which went to world finals).
+I went to ICPC World Finals 2018 and 2019, and was the coach of UBC teams 2019-2021.
+I coached UIUC teams 2022-2024.
-I am now coaching the UIUC team as of 2022, UIUC teams qualified for ICPC WF for 2022 and 2024.

-I started playing in some Capture the Flag (CTF) events for fun for a bit in 2021-2022.
+I started playing in some Capture the Flag (CTF) events for fun in 2021-2022.
 You can see some of my writeups [here](/blog.html).

 ---
 ## News

 Inspired by others, I've started updating my website with news.

-**[Oct 2024]** My paper with Adam Karczmarz got accepted to **SODA25**!
+**[Oct 2024]** [The paper](https://arxiv.org/abs/2410.12003) I wrote with Adam Karczmarz got accepted to **SODA25**!
 The paper is about subquadratic algorithms in minor-free graphs.

 **[Aug 2024]** Coached UIUC team at [ICPC WF 2024](https://worldfinals.icpc.global/) in Kazakhstan.